EllAchE/discord_site_monitor/README.md

 A config/site object looks something like this:

 {

 "id": "jobless",

 "url": "https://www.dol.gov/ui/data.pdf",

 "contentSelector": "body",

 "lastChecked": "7/22/2021, 3:09:44 AM",

 "lastUpdated": "7/22/2021, 3:09:44 AM",

-"regex": "(?<= initial claims was ).\*(?=, a ..crease)", "hash": "412adf44f97b7ac387ae276edbd1b8c3",
+"regex": "(?<= initial claims was ).\*(?=, a ..crease)",

+"hash": "412adf44f97b7ac387ae276edbd1b8c3",

 "match": "360,000",

 "sendAnyChange": "true",

 "index": null,

 "format": "pdf"

 }

 The arguments to care about are:

-_id_: for a predetermined monitor object, will affect how the returned content is parsed
+_id_: identifier for the site that is being tracked
 _url_: the address of the data source
 _contentSelector_: Used for css queries, retrieving nested json or whatever is appropriate for the case that you've defined
 _regex_: used to clean up the string retrieved by earlier logic